rhiannonmcn/Love-Light-Photography/README.md

 * It is fully responsive and each package section naturally falls into a single column, with the same clear colour design elements to distinguish each package.

-* This page is intended to impart the idea that this service is welcoming, friendly and the perfect fit for what they are looking for.
+* This page is intended to impart the idea that this service is welcoming, friendly and the perfect fit for what the user is looking for.

 ## Gallery Page